Washington DC’s Premier Diplomacy Event

 - Players who do not adhere to the above may be penalized at the TD’s discretion.

 Each board will be responsible for establishing and maintaining its own time limits.
-It is recommended that a maximum of 20 minutes be allotted per turn.
+It is recommended that a maximum of 15 minutes be allotted per turn.
 That would include negotiations, order writing, order reading and adjudications.
 A shorter period may be agreed upon by players.
 A change in the time allowed after the game has begun must be unanimous.
+A 3 minute grace period will be added to avoid NMR due to technical difficulties.

-Experience has shown that employing a 15 minute Spring and a 20 minute Fall, and holding to those time limits, to be a method to move a game along quickly While these time limits are not intended to be “Drop Dead Limits” it is important that all players do their best to beat the deadline.
+Experience has shown that employing and holding to those time limits, to be a method to move a game along quickly While these time limits are not intended to be “Drop Dead Limits” it is important that all players do their best to beat the deadline.

 Players should police their own boards.
 If a player is consistently late inform the Tournament Director or his designate.
 A warning will be given to the offending player or players.
 For the duration of the game, subsequent offenses by the player or players will result in all units holding for the turn.